Texas does not levy an individual income tax on TX residents. This means that you're not required to file a Texas state tax return.

 Texas has two annual sales tax holidays.
 During these holidays, certain items are exempt from Texas sales tax.
 However, the TX consumer will only receive the tax exemption if a specific total spending limit is met.

 Refer to the chart below for all Texas sales tax holidays for 2015.
-We will update this chart once the dates are available.

 |Sales Tax Holiday Dates||Sales Tax Holiday Items Included|

 - Qualifying Energy Star products (air conditioners - $6,000; other items- $2,000)